sidchop/RepoNeuroVis/readme.md

 we have provided a interactive table:
 <https://sidchop.shinyapps.io/braincode_selector/>.
 If you think that we
-have missed a code-based package/library or tool box which can generate brain visualization directly witin in R, python or MATLAB environments, please [creating an issue on this GitHub page](https://github.com/sidchop/RepoNeuroVis/issues) or leave a comment on this [google
+have missed a code-based package/library or tool box which can generate brain visualization directly within in R, python or MATLAB environments, please [creating an issue on this GitHub page](https://github.com/sidchop/RepoNeuroVis/issues) or leave a comment on this [google